-Advanced Emergency Medical Technician Less than One-Year Certificate
+Advanced Emergency Medical Technician Less than One-Year Certificate medical settings.

-The Emergency Medical Services Department offers career training for entry-level positions in emergency medical settings.
 Ambulance companies, fire departments, police departments, and various other industries requiring emergency medical services may employ EMS Providers.
 After successful completion of all requirements for EMT or AEMT, training, the student is eligible to apply to take the respective state licensure exams.